Facets-cloud/k8s-ssl-validity-exporter/readme.md

 # K8s SSL Validity Exporter

-A exporter that scans for Kubernetes ingress objects to determine the unique set of domains to monitor.
+An exporter that scans for Kubernetes ingress objects to determine the unique set of domains to monitor.
 It then initiates a TLS connection and retrieves the certificate chain for each domain.
 For each certificate in the chain, the exporter publishes a gauge metric called ssl_expiry, with the number of days until expiry as the gauge value, and relevant labels.

 # Metrics Overview